ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 `getIndexDefinition()`

-To be able to query data properly an indexable field type also is required to return search specification.
+To be able to query data properly an indexable Field Type also is required to return search specification.
 You must return a hash map of `eZ\Publish\SPI\Persistence\Content\Search\FieldType` instances from this method, which could look like:

 ```
 array(